mwvgroup/pwv_kpno/1.0.0/validation/html/_sources/overview.rst.txt

 Much of the work shown here can be found in the **pwv_kpno** paper:
 `Perrefort, Wood-Vasey et al. 2018 <https://arxiv.org/abs/1806.09701>`_.
-Scientific questions concerning the package and its modeling capabilities are welcomed, and can be submitted via GitHub (see the "Need Help?" link above) or by email to the paper's primary author.
+Scientific questions concerning the package and its modeling capabilities are welcomed and can be submitted via GitHub (see the "Need Help?" link above) or by email to the paper's primary author.